FROSTR-ORG/.github/profile/README.md

 * Import a share into Igloo to start the remote signing server.

-* Import the remaining shares into your other devices.
+* Import a share into each of your other devices.

 * Cold-store the remaining shares for use in recovery.

 ## Rotating your Shares

-* Collect together enough shares to meet your FROST threshold.
+* Collect together enough shares to meet your share threshold.

-* Import the shares into Igloo's recovery page, then click "rotate" to produce a set of new shares.
+* Import the shares into Igloo's recovery page, then click "rotate" to produce a new set of shares.

 * Import the new shares into each of your signing devices (including the remote signing server).

+* Destroy any existing recovery shares, and replace them with your new shares.

 ## Resources